vime-js/vime/docs/docs/getting-started/installation.md

 npm i @vime/angular
 ```

-For the last step we simply need to import the `VimeModule` into our application, you can do this
+For the last step we simply need to import the `Module` into our application, you can do this
 at the root `AppModule` or wherever makes the most sense:

 ```ts title="app.module.ts"